What Does It Mean to Go into Foreclosure?

 As the process and programs can vary depending on where you live and your mortgage agreement, speaking with a trained professional is often be a good idea.
 Some attorneys specialize in housing cases, including foreclosure defense, that may be able to help.

-MMI offers one-on-one counseling with a HUD-certified housing counselor who can help you review your options for foreclosure prevention and design a plan for your specific circumstances.
+MMI offers counseling and support from HUD-certified housing counselors who can help you review your options for foreclosure prevention and design a plan for your specific circumstances.
+The sooner you begin your free, confidential session, the more options you'll have.